jsabahu/AIDL24_SelfDriving/README.md

 Our project aims to advance the field of autonomous driving through improved computer vision techniques.
 We hypothesize that by integrating state-of-the-art models for lane detection and object recognition, we can enhance the accuracy and reliability of self-driving systems.

-## Dataset
+## 2. Dataset

 We use [BDD100K Dataset](https://www.vis.xyz/bdd100k/), which contains 100.000 images of diverse road scenes.
-This dataset is crucial for our project due to its comprehensive coverage of various driving conditions and high-quality annotations.\
+This dataset is crucial for our project due to its comprehensive coverage of various driving conditions and high-quality annotations.
+[Download](https://dl.cv.ethz.ch/bdd100k/data/)
-You can download the dataset from [here](https://dl.cv.ethz.ch/bdd100k/data/)

-### Analysis of the Dataset
+### 2.1.
+Analysis of the Dataset

-The BDD100K dataset is a comprehensive collection of 100,000 images capturing diverse road scenes.
-This dataset is pivotal for projects involving autonomous driving, computer vision, and scene understanding due to its extensive coverage of various driving conditions and high-quality annotations.
+The BDD100K dataset is the largest driving video dataset with 100K videos and 10 tasks to evaluate the exciting progress of image recognition algorithms on autonomous driving.

-#### 1. Overview
+#### 2.1.1.
+Overview

 * **Number of Images**: 100,000
 * **Resolution**: 1280x720 pixels
 * **Annotations**: Multiple types including object detection, lane marking, drivable area, and segmentation.
 * **Driving Conditions**: Diverse, covering different weather conditions, times of day, and various locations.

-#### 2. Data Types and Annotations
+#### 2.1.2 Data Types and Annotations
 * **Object Detection**: Bounding boxes for objects such as cars, pedestrians, traffic signs, and cyclists.
 * **Lane Marking**: Polylines indicating the position of lane markings on the road.
 * **Drivable Area**: Segmentation maps identifying areas that are drivable.
 * **Semantic Segmentation**: Pixel-level labels for different objects and regions in the image.
 * **Instance Segmentation**: Pixel-level labels with instance information for objects.

-## Models
+## 3. Models

-### LaneNet
+### 3.1.
+LaneNet

-LaneNet is our primary model for lane detection.
-It is a convolutional neural network (CNN) model designed specifically for lane detection in autonomous driving applications, which is crucial for tasks such as lane keeping, lane changing, and overall vehicle navigation.It employs a segmentation-based approach to identify and classify lane markings accurately.
+[LaneNet](https://arxiv.org/pdf/1802.05591) is our primary model for lane detection.
+It is a convolutional neural network (CNN) model designed specifically for lane detection in autonomous driving applications, which is crucial for tasks such as lane keeping, lane changing, and overall vehicle navigation.
+It employs a segmentation-based approach to identify and classify lane markings accurately.

-#### Architecture
+#### 3.1.1.
+Architecture
-##### 1. Encoder-Decoder Structure:
+##### **1. Encoder-Decoder Structure** :
 LaneNet employs an encoder-decoder architecture to process input images and generate lane detection results.
 The encoder extracts high-level features from the input image using a series of convolutional layers, while the decoder reconstructs the spatial details to produce pixel-wise lane markings.

-##### 2. Instance Segmentation:
+##### **2. Instance Segmentation**:
 LaneNet uses a semantic segmentation approach combined with instance segmentation.
 The model segments the image into lane and non-lane regions and differentiates between individual lane markings.
 This dual approach allows LaneNet to handle multiple lanes simultaneously and distinguish between them.

-##### 3. Embedding Learning:
+##### **3. Embedding Learning**:
 A key feature of LaneNet is its use of embedding vectors.
 For each pixel classified as a lane, the network assigns an embedding vector that helps cluster pixels belonging to the same lane.
 This clustering is achieved through a discriminative loss function that encourages pixels of the same lane to have similar embeddings while separating different lanes.

+#### 3.1.2.
+Our Approach
+For the LaneNet model, we use the ENet backbone.
+We train with the complete model, but for inference, we use only the head of the binary mask.
+The instance mask is not used to infer the final image.

+#### 3.1.3.
+Loss Functions

+LaneNet employs two primary loss functions:

+* **Binary Cross-Entropy Loss**: Used in the segmentation branch to classify each pixel as lane or background.
+This loss helps the model learn to distinguish lane markings from the rest of the image.
+* **Discriminative Loss**: Applied in the embedding branch to ensure that pixels belonging to the same lane are close together in the embedding space while being distinct from other lanes.
+It consists of three components:
+    - **Variance Loss**: Encourages embeddings within the same lane to be close to their mean.
+    - **Distance Loss**: Ensures that the means of different lanes are far apart.
+    - **Regularization Loss**: Aims to keep the embeddings small to avoid large values.
+By combining these loss functions, LaneNet can accurately segment lanes and differentiate between multiple lane markings, providing robust lane detection capabilities for autonomous driving applications.

-### MaskRCNN
+### 3.2.
+MaskRCNN

 This model is designed to perform lane detection using a combination of convolutional neural network (CNN) layers, feature pyramid networks (FPN), region of interest (RoI) alignment, and semantic segmentation heads.

-#### Components
+#### 3.2.1.
+Components

-##### CustomBackbone
+##### **1. CustomBackbone**

 This component is a convolutional neural network that extracts feature maps from input images.
 It uses:
 - Several convolutional layers